-Analysis: In AC 2019-2020, the target was met as measured by the Field Instrument with 96% of 56 students meeting competency.
-Based on the analysis of the AC 2019-2020 results, and to drive improvement in AC 2020-2021, faculty expanded the field orientation to include digital resources for students and field instructors to utilize throughout the field placement.
-The field orientation process allowed the department to ensure that field instructors were adequately oriented to the process and best practices of supervision and assessment of students.
-Providing a digital resource repository gave opportunities for faculty to further the resources useful for field instructors to guide students in their learning.
-These changes had a direct impact on the student's ability to complete a field internship at an outside agency, which allowed them to practice social work under the supervision of a field instructor.
-As a result of these changes, in AC 2020-21, the target was met with 98% of 52 students meeting competency.
+Analysis: In AC 2020-21, the target was met as measured by the Field Instrument with 98% of 59 students meeting competency.
+Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-22, faculty further modified classroom content in the field seminar courses and in the ethics course to ensure that students meet ethical and professional expectations.
+The department continued to hold the field orientation in both in-person and online synchronous formats to focus on enhanced evaluation methods to ensure students are evaluated appropriately on the field instrument.
+The department focused on the use of digital evaluations and surveys to support feedback for students, instructors, and faculty.
+These changes had a direct impact on the students' ability to complete a field internship at an outside agency, which allowed them to practice social work under the supervision of a field instructor.
+As a result of these changes, in AC 2021-22, the target was met with 97% of 33 students meeting competency.

-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will further modify classroom content in the field seminar courses and in the ethics course to ensure that students meet ethical and professional expectations.
-The department will continue to hold the field orientation in both in-person and online synchronous formats to focus on enhanced evaluation methods to ensure students are evaluated appropriately on the field instrument.
-The department will focus on the use of digital evaluations and surveys to support feedback for students, instructors, and faculty.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+Faculty will further modify and update classroom content in the field seminar courses and in the ethics course to ensure that students meet ethical and professional expectations.
+The department will continue to hold the field orientation in both in-person and online synchronous formats to focus on enhanced evaluation methods to ensure students are evaluated by field instructors appropriately on the field instrument.
+The department will continue to focus on the use of digital evaluations and surveys to support feedback for students, instructors, and faculty.
+These changes will improve the students' ability to understand the value base of the profession and its ethical standards, as well as relevant laws and regulations that may impact practice at the micro, mezzo, and macro levels, thereby continuing to push the cycle of improvement forward.